dl-solarity/docs/docs/getting-started/guides/contracts-registry/contracts-registry.md

 #### 1 ContractsRegistry contract

-The `ContractsRegistry` is a contract that should be used as the highest level repository that is aware of all other contracts present in the system.
+The `AContractsRegistry` is a contract that should be used as the highest level repository that is aware of all other contracts present in the system.

-Behind the scenes, the `ContractRegistry` maintains a mapping of string contract names to their corresponding addresses.
+Behind the scenes, the `AContractRegistry` maintains a mapping of string contract names to their corresponding addresses.
 The use of string keys, selected by ERC-6224 for their high readability, is favored even though it might not be the most gas-efficient option.
-Generally, the `ContractRegistry` adds system contracts under the self-deployed **transparent proxies**, gaining the rights to use administrative methods on these proxies, such as `upgradeTo`.
+Generally, the `AContractRegistry` adds system contracts under the self-deployed **transparent proxies**, gaining the rights to use administrative methods on these proxies, such as `upgradeTo`.
 It also permits adding pre-deployed contracts, regardless of their proxy status.
 However, users should set up permissions for these contracts themselves.

-Functions featured by the `ContractsRegisry`:
+Functions featured by the `AContractsRegistry`:

 <table>
   <thead>